KimiaLabMayo/PathDino/README.md

                             --host '28500' \
 ```

-## Inference PathDino on histopathology image
+## PathDino Inference on Histopathology Image
 **To extract embeddings from histopathology images using the pretrained PathDino model:**

 ```